Frequently Asked Questions

 What are the options available for school meals?

 We have our own kitchen and chef, who cooks fresh, healthy meals every day.
-Please note that all reception, year 1 and year 2 children are entitled to free school lunches.
-Unfortunately, this does not apply to nursery children, and we have to make a charge for nursery pupils who stay for lunch.
+All children are entitled to free school lunches.

 Do the pupils have many educational visits throughout the year?